|Nutritional Guidelines (per serving)|

 Variations of potato pancakes are extremely popular in many parts of the world, including the United States.
 Now, you can make them at home with this simple recipe for German potato pancakes.

 Another way to flavor potato pancakes is to add different spices to the batter instead of nutmeg.
-A teaspoon of garlic powder, turmeric powder, ground sumac, chili powder, or chili flakes is a great twist on this recipe.
+Add garlic powder, turmeric powder, ground sumac, chili powder, or chili flakes to taste for a great twist on this recipe.

-Alternatively, if you are considering serving sour cream as a side to potato pancakes, add the herbs and/or spices above to the sour cream instead of the pancake batter.
-Dividing up the sour cream into two or three portions and flavoring each with a different herb or spice is a great way to have something for everyone.
+Alternatively, if you are considering serving sour cream as a side to potato pancakes, add the herbs and/or spices to the sour cream instead of the pancake batter.
+Dividing up the sour cream into two or three portions and flavoring each with a different herb or spice is a terrific way to have something for everyone.

 - 1 pound potatoes (about 2 medium or 3 small russets, or any variety of starchy potato)